 We hope the knowledge gained from this survey will help drive positive change and support our common mission to elevate the standard of care for all pregnant and postpartum women.

-The report compiles survey results from over 1,100 OB clinicians from across the country.
+The research report compiles survey results from over 1,100 OB clinicians from across the country.

 Key findings include: